gbdev/gb-asm-tutorial/README.md

   ⚠️ `book/html/` contains only partially processed files.
   This folder is what gets served when running `mdbook serve`, so you may see some custom markup missing if using that.
   As a workaround, you can manually open the files in the `book/custom/` folder in your browser, they just won't auto-refresh on changes.

-## Translating

-To add a translation or contribute on an existing one, please see [TRANSLATING](TRANSLATING.md).

 ## License